 Many people like to ‘crush the blacks’ to get a film look, but I personally think that the matte look is closer to a faded print than it is to modern film stock.
-Here’s my tutorial on how to achieve the faded matte look if that’s your aesthetic of choice.
 I like a slightly different curve though which raises the midtones but leaves the shadows and highlights unchanged.
 I achieve this by gently pulling up and to the left on the histogram in Lightroom.
 Picture a compass, I would pull the midpoint of the histogram ‘North-West’.

 Colour theory is complex, and in film production there are whole teams of specialists whose job it is to colour-grade a film.
 Photography is no different.
 Thankfully modern digital cameras have beautiful picture styles and I think Canon’s colour science (as with the other major manufacturers) is really good.
 If you’re shooting JPEG (and therefore using the camera’s native picture styles) and follow the tips in this tutorial, then with very little work in post-production you should find your photos look very similar to those shot on modern colour film, even if you use the ‘Straight Out Of Camera’ colour settings and don’t apply a film emulation preset.
 That said, if you’re reading this article and you’ve got this far down the page I can safely assume that you are dedicated to your craft and regularly edit your photographs either on mobile or in a desktop environment.

 Of course RAW files, unlike the JPEG previews you’ll see on the back of your camera, need a bit of work as straight out of camera they’re a bit flat.
 Because I shoot a lot and like my photos to look the same, I use presets.
 They free up a lot of time in post, and I can’t recommend them enough if photography is a serious hobby or your profession.
 I spent a couple of years working in Lightroom to create my own set of presets as I am stubborn and like to do things from scratch by myself.
-That said, I eventually took the plunge into the world of professional presets as I could never quite get my reds and greens where I wanted them, and I like to be consistent with my images.
+That said, I eventually took the plunge into the world of professional presets as I was curious to see what they could offer me.